Attention NAE Members

 Yu Kumagai, Tohoku University

-Alloy Development for Additive Manufacturing in the Aerospace Industry
+Alloy Development and Material Design Criteria for the Aerospace Industry

 Austin Mann, Boeing